 I’ve set up two other SaluSpas in the past, so I felt confident in my ability to set up the SaluSpa Fiji AirJet Hot Tub.
 The box that it came in was heavy at a little over 70 lbs., so I used a dolly to move it from the front porch to the back porch.
 If I lived with someone else, we could have easily carried it with the handles that were placed on either side of the box.
 Once on the back porch, I removed the items from the box and laid out a thick tarp on the concrete.

-I took a break and when I tried to air up the hot tub again – it worked.
-I don’t know what I did differently that last time, but I’m glad it worked in the end.
+I took a break, and when I tried to air up the hot tub again – it worked.
+I don’t know what I did differently the last time, but I’m glad it worked in the end.

 After completely airing up the spa, I connected the pump and chlorine chemical dispenser, then began filling up the hot tub with a water hose.
 I filled up the spa between the minimum and maximum line and then hit the filter and heating buttons on the pump.
 I set the temperature to 104 degrees and put the cover on.